U.S. declares first Western reservoir water shortage, triggering cuts - Up News Info

 Article content

+Separately, 10 Western governors urged President Joe Biden to declare a federal drought disaster in their states, qualifying farmers and ranchers to seek special assistance “beyond what is available through existing emergency programs.”

+“Historic drought levels threaten to eliminate entire crops, depress yields and harbor extreme levels of pests and disease that add to the cumulative loss,” the governors wrote in a letter.

-While not a surprise, the cuts will mean less water — and tough allotment decisions — for farms, cities and tribes in the parched region, which is in its 22nd year of drought.
+While not a surprise, the cuts in reservoir supplies will mean less water — and tough allotment decisions — for agriculture, cities and Native American tribes in the parched region, which is in its 22nd year of drought.

 “We are seeing the effects of climate change,” Tanya Trujillo, the Interior Department’s assistant secretary for water and science, said during an online press conference.
 She pointed to the region’s lower-than-average snowpack, scorching temperatures and dry soil conditions.